The Best Luggage Sales to Shop Now: Away, Samsonite, Monos and More

 Away

-Travel all summer long with an Away suitcase set on sale now.
+Travel all autumn long with an Away suitcase set on sale now with savings up to 35%.
 Get $50 off your choice of carry-on and checked suitcase, or $100 off a carry-on, Medium, and Large.

 Set of 2 Classic — The Carry-On Flex, The Medium